 When temperatures get extremely warm, it is not uncommon for people to experience high humidity in their home.
 In fact, this humidity can often be more disturbing than the heat itself.
 While the first reaction would be to turn the air conditioning up, it can be more efficient to invest in a decent dehumidifier.
 Dehumidifying the air will not only make your home more comfortable, but it also eliminates the need for turning the air conditioning up.

 8. Place The Condenser In A Shady Spot

 We already mentioned the importance of keeping your outdoor condenser free of dirt and debris.
 However, the actual location of the condenser is important too.
 If the condenser is placed in a sunny location, it could actually reduce its efficiency.
 So, always make sure the installation of your condenser happens in a shaded spot.

 Filters can easily get clogged with dirt and debris over time.
 In turn, this can seriously reduce the airflow and make your AC a lot less efficient.
 Now, you can replace the filter yourself, or make sure that the filter is being replaced every year during your AC’s annual maintenance appointment.

 It is not uncommon for certain rooms to be warmer than others, even with an efficient air conditioning system.
 Evidently, turning up the AC for a single room is not very cost-efficient.
 Fortunately, there is a solution in the form of an AC zoning system.
 The zoning system divides your AC according to various rooms and areas, ensuring they all have the right temperature without wasting energy on rooms that do not need it.

 When you want to make your AC more efficient, the tips we mentioned above will become extremely useful.
 However, we do need to mention that a check by a professional AC Technician can bring many solutions too.
-So, if your AC is still less than efficient despite implementing these tips, be sure to contact a professional at Armstrong Air for some solutions.
+So, if your AC is still less than efficient despite implementing these tips, be sure to contact the professionals at Armstrong Air by calling 407-877-8090 today!